Malaika wa Azania: Biography

-Malaika Wa Azania was born in Zone 8 Meadowlands, Soweto, on the 19th October 1991.
+Malaika Wa Azania was born in Zone 8 Meadowlands, Soweto, on 19 October 1991.
 She was raised by a single mother, Dipuo Mahlatsi, a student activist who was part of the Congress of South African Students (COSAS) and member of the African National Congress Youth League (ANCYL).
 Wa Azania cites her mother as a strong influence during her childhood.
 She was exposed to politics when visiting her mother who worked in Braamfontein at SANGOCO, where she would read the books and organizational literature in her mother's office.

 In her late teens, the Mahlatsi family relocated to Dobsonville, Soweto.
 In 2010, after completing her matric, she relocated to Cape Town where she worked at the Alternative Information and Development Centre (AIDC) as an intern.
 She returned to Johannesburg the following year where she worked at the Jozi Book Fair division of Khanya College.

 Between 2012 and 2017, Malaika lived in Grahamstown where she pursued an undergraduate and postgraduate degree at Rhodes University.
 She continued with her activism, serving in the SADC Food and Nutrition Security Committee, the African Youth Coalition and the South African Students Congress, where she served as the Branch Secretary of Rhodes University from 2012.